gmarmin10/CFM-Phyto_Temp/README.md

 2. N_P-colimiting_scenario_high-light

-Lastly, two different growth rates are provided as seen in the supplementary material.
+There are two different growth rates are provided as seen in the supplementary material:

 1. N_P-colimiting_scenario_0.15

 2. N_P-colimiting_scenario_0.35

+If you prefer to use the temperature formulation of Q10 rather than the Arrhenius form, a simulation in the co-limiting scenario is available:

+1. N_P-colimiting_scenario_FINAL-Q10

 You can change the set values of light intensity or growth rate by: